msupply-foundation/conforma-server/documentation/Outcomes-Display.md

 - `column_name`: must match with one of the column names specified in the inclusion lists above.
 - `title`: title to show for the field name.
 If not specified, it will just be the column_name in "Start Case".
 - `element_type_plugin_code`: if the value being returned is a whole application response, then it will parsed and displayed using a front-end element plugin (SummaryView).
 This is where you specify the code of the plugin required.
 If `null`, value won't be sent to a SummaryView element for display.
-- `element_parameters`: if a plugin is specified above, then it will require parameters.
+- `element_parameters`: if a plugin is specified above, then it will require input parameters.
 This value should be an object containing all the parameters required for display.
 Values of parameters can be literals or evaluator queries, and will be evaluated by the front-end in SummaryView just like a normal form element.
 - `additional_formatting`: a custom object specifiying additional formatting definitons.
 Detailed explanation below.
 - `value_expression`: if `null`, the returned value will just be the value of the field from the table in question.
 However, if you are defining a custom column, or you want to over-ride the value of the field, this field should contain an evaluator expression.
 The "object" passed into the evaluator for "objectProperties" operator is the current record (item) represented as key-value pairs.
 So, for example, if you wanted to return a custom field from the "user" table that combined both first and last names (column name: `fullName`), your `value_expression` query would be:
 ```